skellis46/embodied-camera/embodied-camera-application-proposal.md

 - Cooper-Albright p.76 - ambiguity of the unknown
 -

 Our bodies are built for movement.
 Human beings -- and the bodies we inhabit -- respond physiologically, biochemically and psychologically to movement.
 We are also built to be stimulated by -- and respond to -- novelty (write something here in relation to attention economy).
 A by-product of these stimuli is chronic stillness, or staticity.
 Needs something here about camera/screen -- and identity.  _Moving Camera Bodies_

 Aims:

-- to employ the skills, experiences and expertise of dance artist-researchers as 'tools' for speculative exploration into _human experiences with everyday technology_
+- to employ the skills, experiences and expertise of dance artist-researchers as 'tools' for speculative exploration into _human experiences with smartphones_
 - to adapt and use experimental movement practices to examine the ways in which the smartphone limits and affords possibilities for movement, sensing and seeing
 - to imagine and communicate new or different body-based relationships to the smartphone
-- employ dance and somatic practices as a strategy to expand understanding of the role and impact of smartphone screens on daily life
+- employ dance and somatic practices as a strategy to expand understanding of the role and impact of smartphone screens on daily life **make this one more specific**

-#### hypotheses / questions
+#### research questions

-1. How does it feel somatically -- in our bodies -- to use a smartphone?
+1. _Feeling:_ How does it feel in our bodies -- somatically -- to use a smartphone?

-+ analysis of literature examining impact of smartphone use with and on our bodies
+2. _Limits and affordances:_ What movements, postures, gestures and physical _attitudes_ does the smartphone limit and afford?
+What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
+3. _Adaptation and generation:_ How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
+4. _Non-visual senses:_ The smartphone is both camera (lens) and mirror.
+We see ourselves and others through and in it.
+How might this dominant and physically restricted cultural way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?

+#### objectives

+#### significance

+#### methods

+- rationale: why this method? what do we get from it?
+    + experiential
+    + understanding through doing (citation/evidence/precedent)
+    + what we 'know' through dance practices (ie what dance understand might bring to the project)

+"somehow turn up outside the bounds of what was conceivable."[Foster, in @kolcio_somatic_2005 p.121]

+experimental qualitative research methods:

+RQ1 Feelings:
 + ethnographic interviews with four dancers/movement experts exploring their felt experiences of using smartphones
 + analysis of transcriptions from interviews to tease out key themes
 + upload interview transcriptions online as OA resource
 + develop scholarly article that shares and juxtaposes key themes from interviews with key ideas from previous scholarship about relationship between smartphones and our bodies

-2. What movements, postures, gestures and physical _attitudes_ does the smartphone limit and afford?
-What types of experiences are generated when the smartphone and its camera are consciously used to inform, disrupt and complicate the corporeal-sensorial possibilities of the body?
+RQ2 Limits and affordances:
 + complete practice-research fieldwork to create lexicon of body-based limits and affordances in relation to smartphone
 + use practice-research to experiment with the smartphone and its camera as a source for body-based understandings and experiences
 + transcribe/record these experiments and share online

-3. How can movement and somatic practices be adapted and used to generate novel or alternate bodily patterns or habits in relationship to the smartphone?
+RQ3 Adaptation and generation:
 + use practice-research fieldwork to generate series of practices that sensitise our bodies to the smartphone
 + use practice-research fieldwork to create a set of body-based 'activities' that up-end our moving and bodily relationship to the smartphone

-4. The smartphone is both camera (lens) and mirror.
-We see ourselves and others through and in it.
-How might this dominant and physically restricted cultural way of _seeing_ be adapted and reconfigured through somatic practices that privilege non-visual senses?
+RQ4 Non-visual senses:
 + examine current cross-disciplinary scholarship (anthropology, sociology, psychology, somatic practices, visual culture) to reveal key ideas at the intersection of oculo-centric habitus, photo-visual culture, and non-visual senses (haptic, kinesthetic, proprioceptive, aural)
 + use creative practice-research experimentation to examine the friction or tension generated by using sensate (or body-based 'felt') strategies to explore the hyper-visuality of smartphone culture

-#### objectives

-#### significance

-#### methods

-- break down according to research questions
--
-- literature/field review and analysis
+- literature/field analysis
 - fieldwork
     + ethnographic interviews on subject of smartphones and our moving bodies (with artists and scholars)
         * artist who made sculptures of hands (gestures)